 What Is a Bulletproof Vest?

-Soldiers, SWAT teams, and special operations personnel all utilize hard armor, which can be worn alone or in combination with soft armor.
+Soldiers, SWAT teams, and special operations personnel all utilize hard armor like the IDOGEAR Tactical Plates, which can be worn alone or in combination with soft armor.
 This provides defense against rifle gunfire and fragmentation.

 What Is the Best Way To Clean Ballistic Vests?

 This is quite crucial.
 Because each brand and manufacturer's instructions change slightly, it's critical to read and follow them carefully before proceeding.
 In addition, care requirements for outer vests and inside vests may differ.
 Make sure to keep the vest out of harsh temperatures when storing it.
 To avoid voiding any warranties, it is advisable to keep the vests indoors at room temperature.
 The manufacturer instructions are normally found on the inside of the carrier vest.

 2) Make Use of High-Quality Cleaning Supplies

 Because body armor fabrics are delicate, it's critical to use high-quality cleaning chemicals at this point.
 To keep the fabrics and surfaces of your vest clean, don't use strong sprays, soaps, or other detergents.

 Because bleach and odor solution sprays include strong ingredients, they are not recommended for cleaning protective gear.
 They can wear down the delicate fabrics over time, shortening the life of a bullet-resistant vest.
 If you notice a strong odor emanating from your vest, whether it's due to sweat or another source, you might want to consider using specialized sprays designed for ballistic vests, such as the Arrest My Vest Odor Eliminating Spray.

 3) Clean With a Damp Cloth and Hang To Dry